The Flood Year 1927

 Americans at first seemed united in what Herbert Hoover called a "great relief machine," but deep rifts soon arose.
 Southerners, pointing to faulty federal levee design, decried the attack of Yankee water.
 The condition of African American evacuees in “concentration camps” prompted pundits like W.E.B.
 Du Bois and Ida B. Wells to warn of the return of slavery to Dixie.
 And environmentalists like Gifford Pinchot called the flood “the most colossal blunder in civilized history.”
 Susan Scott Parrish examines how these and other key figures—from entertainers Will Rogers, Miller & Lyles, and Bessie Smith to authors Sterling Brown, William Faulkner, and Richard Wright—shaped public awareness and collective memory of the event.

-Susan Scott Parrish is Professor in the Department of English Language and Literature and the Program in the Environment at the University of Michigan.
+The crises of this period that usually dominate historical accounts are war and financial collapse, but The Flood Year 1927 enables us to assess how mediated environmental disasters became central to modern consciousness.Susan Scott Parrish is Professor in the Department of English Language and Literature and the Program in the Environment at the University of Michigan.
 She is the author of American Curiosity: Cultures of Natural History in the Colonial British Atlantic World.